retorquere/zotero-better-bibtex/README.md

 # Support - read carefully

 My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
 Because of this, I cannot accept bug reports or support requests on anything but the latest version, currently at **0.4.10**.

-If you submit an issue report, please include the version that you are on.
-By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
-Apologies for the inconvenience, but such are the breaks.
+If you submit an issue report,

+* Please make *sure* you are on the latest version **0.4.10**.
+Auto-update will usually take care of it.
+* Please include *specifics* of what doesn't work.
+I use this plugin every day myself, so "it doesn't work" is trivially false.
+Please tell me what you expected and what you see happening, and the relevant difference between them.
+* If your problem pertains to importing bibtex files, you *must* put up a sample for me to reproduce the issue with.
+  *Do not* paste the sample in the issue, as the issue tracker will format it into oblivioin.
+Instead, choose one of these two options:
+  * Post an URL in the issue where I can download your sample, or
+  * Put the sample in a [gist](https://gist.github.com/) and post the URL of the gist into the issue
+* If your problem pertains to exporting bibtex files, you *must* put up a sample for me to reproduce the issue with, in CSL-JSON format (Zotero can do CSL-JSON export).
+For making the sample available to me: see 'import issues' in the point directly above.

 ## Known issues